+and service-based

+activities on mental wellbeing and

+happiness.

+Internet safety and harms the similarities and differences

+between the online world and the

+physical world, including: the impact of

+unhealthy or obsessive

+comparison with others online (including

+through setting

+unrealistic expectations for body image),

+how people may curate

+a specific image of their life online, over-

+reliance on online

+relationships including social media, the

+risks related to online

+gambling including the accumulation of

+debt, how advertising and information is

+targeted at them and how to be a

+discerning

+consumer of information online.

+how to identify harmful behaviours

+online (including bullying,

+abuse or harassment) and how to report,

 or find support, if they

 have been affected by those behaviours.

 Physical health and fitness the positive associations between

 physical activity and promotion

 of mental wellbeing, including as an

 approach to combat stress.

 • the characteristics and evidence of

 what constitutes a healthy

 lifestyle, maintaining a healthy weight,

 including the links between

 an inactive lifestyle and ill health,

-including cancer and cardiovascular ill-
+including cancer and cardiovascular illhealth.

-health.

-• about the science relating to blood,
+about the science relating to blood,

 organ and stem cell donation.

-Healthy eating • how to maintain healthy eating and the
+Healthy eating how to maintain healthy eating and the

-links between a poor diet and health
+Treating Eating links between a poor diet and health

 risks, including tooth decay and cancer.

 (eating disorders education requires

 specialist training or provision, so any

 student requiring that help will be

 supported via our MAC team)

-Drugs, alcohol and tobacco • the facts about legal and illegal drugs
+Drugs, alcohol and tobacco the facts about legal and illegal drugs

-and their associated risks,
+brags, dicorior and tobacco and their associated risks,

-including the link between drug use, and

-the associated risks,

-including the link to serious mental

-health conditions.

-• the law relating to the supply and

-possession of illegal

-substances.

-the physical and psychological risks

-associated with alcohol

-consumption and what constitutes low

-risk alcohol consumption in

-adulthood.

-the physical and psychological

-consequences of addiction,

-including alcohol dependency.

-awareness of the dangers of drugs

-which are prescribed but still

-present serious health risks.

-the facts about the harms from

-smoking tobacco (particularly the

-link to lung cancer), the benefits of

-quitting and how to access

-quitting and noti to access
+מווט נווכוו מססטנומנכט ווסאס,